End-to-End Dexterous Arm-Hand VLA Policies via Shared Autonomy: VR Teleoperation Augmented by Autonomous Hand VLA Policy for Efficient Data Collection: Additional Results

 To evaluate the impact of tactile sensing on the full arm-hand policy, we conducted an additional experiment under the same conditions as our main \texttt{Xhand} evaluation (20×20 cm workspace, 10 objects, 10 trials each).
 The tactile representation and integration method followed the same approach as in the hand-only DexGrasp-VLA policy.
 Despite the tactile sensing provides significant benefits to the hand-only policy $\pi_{\text{hand}}$, we found that incorporating these same tactile features into the unified arm-hand policy $\pi_{\text{uni}}$ does not consistently improve performance.
 In other words, tactile sensing is more effective when used in combination with local visual sensing for the hand-only DexGrasp VLA policy, but the direct incorporation of tactile sensing in the unified arm-hand policy $\pi_{\text{uni}}$ does \textit{not} yield positive results, at least from this initial study.
 Specifically, the enhanced policy with tactile input ($\pi_{\text{uni-enhance-tac}}$) achieved a success rate of 82\%, compared to 95\% for the visual-proprioceptive only policy ($\pi_{\text{uni-enhance}}$) trained by datasets collected by shared autonomy.

 This performance degradation is likely due to the different functional roles for controlling the arm and the hand respectively.
-Unfortunately, due to the lifetime and closure of this project, no continued efforts could be pursued for further investigation.
-To the best of our knowledge, our current understanding is shared as follows.
-The arm primarily executes reaching motions that rely more on visual and proprioceptive feedback for spatial guidance, while tactile signals are most relevant for fine-grained grasping and in-hand manipulation.
+To the best of our knowledge, we hypothesize that the arm primarily executes reaching motions that rely more on visual and proprioceptive feedback for spatial motions, while tactile signals are most relevant for fine-grained grasping and in-hand manipulation.
 Uniformly incorporating tactile input throughout the entire arm-hand trajectory may introduce irrelevant information like ``noises'' during arm movement phases, particularly from incidental environmental contacts (e.g., table collisions or unintended fingertip brushing) that occur during reaching.
 These transient and often misleading tactile signals appear to interfere with the policy's ability to maintain robust arm-centric coordination.

 The above results suggest that future work should explore more structured tactile integration strategies rather than uniform feature fusion throughout the entire motion.
 Promising directions include selective sensor gating mechanisms that activate tactile processing only during grasping phases, or attention-based architectures that learn to dynamically weight tactile input based on the current task phase.
 Such approaches could preserve the benefits of tactile sensing for manipulation, while avoiding the performance degradation observed during arm movements.